Raiders of the Lost Horcrux:

 I was not entirely convinced of that, either.
 Although I was a lot more convinced of it than I had been a year or so earlier.
 If the final book of the series was built to what appeared to be Rowling’s recent pattern and was being set up to echo the 3rd book, then we were certainly being invited to expect to find out that somebody had at some point faked their own death.
 And Reggie was one of our top candidates to have done it.
 Although it didn’t necessarily follow that he was the one who did.
 After all, we had never even heard of Peter Pettigrew, until we got a few chapters into PoA, and by this time we already had a list of possible casualties.

 But, we did need to find out for certain what R.A.B. did with the real Horcrux.
-And we could be confident that this was not an issue that Rowling was going to dodge.
+And we could be confident that this, at least, was not an issue that Rowling was going to dodge.

 In HBP Dumbledore had strongly implied to Harry that no one else knew about Lord Voldemort’s Horcruxes, but with the evidence of R.A.B.’s “Boo!
 Sucks!” note staring us in the face we just couldn’t accept Dumbledore’s statements on the subject at face value.
 I suggested that maybe, despite what Rowling tells us in her interviews, we needed to stop assuming that Dumbledore was always right, even if he was “never very wide of the mark”.

-Particularly if the mysterious R.A.B was Regulus Black.
+Particularly if the mysterious R.A.B wa supposed to be s Regulus Black.
 Regulus Black was a wet-behind-the-ears raw recruit who didn’t make it to his 18th birthday.
 If he could figure it out, how could we say that somebody else hadn’t?

 Needless to say, I doubted very much that Regulus’s repudiation of Lord Voldemort and all of his works was motivated by the same kind of squeamishness on the subject of Horcruxes as had been demonstrated by Horace Slughorn.
 It does not fit with anything that we were shown concerning the Death Eaters’ (let alone the Black family’s) presumed total acceptance of all aspects of Dark magic.